nghin/vacsf.org.mm/src/_posts/articles/2017-08-24-Putting-Off-Of-The-Body-Of-The-Flesh.md

 There is a Christian sister at our church who works in the service industry.
 She asked me for an advise on how to deal with someone among her customers who frequently tried to seduce her.
 My advise to her was to fix her eyes on Jesus, to regularly come to Him to draw from Him strength that comes as a result of an assurance of her salvation, His unconditional love, His total forgiveness of her sins, and many other wonderful gifts that God gave her along with His Son.

-Now if she chose a different approach, the approached suggested by the Coram Deo or common exhortations, throughout the day, even while she is at home, she would prepare herself to say no to the temptation.
+Now if she chose a different approach, the one suggested by the Coram Deo or common exhortations, she would, throughout the day, even while she is at home, prepare herself to say no to the temptation.
 She would most likely imagine herself being in the same situation, going through different scenarios, and so on so forth.
 Do you get the drift of where this is going?
 She would end up, in her mind, being with the man all day long even while she is at home.
 Is this the way you prepare yourself to resist temptations?

 When a child of God live, breath, and rest in their identity as children of God, as they set their minds on things above, they will be more ready to battle sins when they come.
 But if they are constantly thinking of sins, even thinking of how to resist sins, they will more likely fall when temptations do come, they will be like soldiers who are worn out from sleepless night worrying about their enemies.

 Fix your eyes on Jesus then you will be more able to resist sins.

-When the Israelites were bitten by snakes in the desert, God instructed Moses to hang a bronze snake on a pole so whoever lift up their eyes upon the snake after being bitten will not die.
-There was no need for Moses to remind folks to try to avoid getting snake bites, no need for repentance upon getting bitten as it would be too late, just lift up your eyes to the bronze snake.
+When the Israelites were bitten by snakes in the desert, God instructed Moses to hang a bronze snake on a pole so whoever lift up their eyes upon the snake after being bitten would not die.
+There was no need for Moses to remind folks to try to avoid getting snake bites, or to repent upon getting bitten, but that they just needed to lift up their eyes to behold the bronze snake.
 The bites are painful and deadly enough as a deterrence.

 > ...  if any man sin, we have an advocate with the Father, Jesus Christ the righteous (1 John 2:1).
 >